Reggie Walsh

-Reggie Spencer Walsh (born 20 October 2008) is an English professional footballer who plays as a midfielder for Premier League club Chelsea.
+Reggie Spencer Walsh (born 20 October 2008) is an English professional footballer who plays as a midfielder for club Wigan Athletic, on loan from club Chelsea.

 Club career

 Walsh joined the youth academy of Premier League side Chelsea at the age of seven and was promoted to the club's under-18 team ahead of the 2024–25 season.

 On 1 May 2025, Walsh made his senior debut for Chelsea against Djurgårdens IF in the 2024–25 UEFA Conference League semi-finals.
 He became Chelsea's third youngest ever player, only behind Ian Hamilton and Kingsley Whiffen.
-A week later, on 8 May, he started the match against the same opponent, becoming Chelsea's youngest ever starter in a European competition at 16 years and 200 days, surpassing Shim Mheuka's previous record of 17 years and 137 days set earlier that season.
-On 22 October 2025, two days after his 17th birthday, he became the second youngest Englishman, behind former Arsenal midfielder Jack Wilshere, to play in the Champions League and became Chelsea's youngest ever debutant in the Champions League, surpassing an 11-year record previously held by Dominic Solanke.
+A week later, on 8 May, Walsh started the match against the same opponent, becoming Chelsea's youngest ever starter in a European competition at 16 years and 200 days, surpassing Shim Mheuka's previous record of 17 years and 137 days set earlier that season.

+On 22 October 2025, two days after his 17th birthday, Walsh became the second youngest Englishman, behind former Arsenal midfielder Jack Wilshere, to play in the UEFA Champions League and became Chelsea's youngest ever debutant in the Champions League, surpassing an 11-year record previously held by Dominic Solanke.

+On 19 August 2026, Walsh joined Wigan Athletic F.C. on loan for the 2026/2027 season.

 International career

 Walsh is an England youth international and had represented England at under-15, under-16 and under-17 level.
-In 2024, he played for the England national under-17 football team for 2025 UEFA European Under-17 Championship qualification.
+In 2024, he played for England during 2025 UEFA European Under-17 Championship qualification.

-On 3 September 2025, Walsh made his England U18 debut during a 3–1 win over Ukbekistan.
+On 3 September 2025, Walsh made his England U18 debut during a 3–1 win over Uzbekistan.

 On 21 October, Walsh was included in the England squad for the 2025 FIFA U-17 World Cup.
+He scored in a group stage victory over Haiti.
+Walsh came off the bench as a substitute during their round of 16 defeat by Austria.